adam-25/DevSearch/README.md

 # DevSearch

-Created a application which can be used by the Developers to upload their profiles and show their skills and projects they worked on.
+Created a web application which can be used by the Developers to upload their profiles and show their skills and projects they worked on.
 There are two main parts of the application.

 ```
   1. Developers can Upload their profiles with the projects and skills.
-  2. Employers can watch their profiles and projects they worked on and can communicate with them with messages.
+  2. Employers can watch their profiles and projects they worked on and can communicate with them through messages.
 ```

 ## Download Python and pgAdmin 4